AnukaFonseka/Product-Management-Dashboard-BE/readme.md

 - Token-based user authentication.
 - CRUD operations for products.
 - Middleware for file uploads with Cloudinary integration.
-- Secure environment variable configuration.
+- Secure API endpoints with jwt authentication.

 ---